aldopando/BellabeatCaseStudy/README.md

 ## Sleep Efficiency

-LogId is the unique log id in Fitbit’s system for a sleep record.
+LogId is a unique log in Fitbit’s system for a sleep record.
 This sleep record tracks sleep pattern which includes user's time spent awake, restless, and asleep.
-Restless sleep indicates that the user move in their sleep, like if they toss and turn.
+Restless sleep indicates that the user moves in their sleep, like if they toss and turn.
 If user's device detects excessive movement, enough that restful sleep won't be possible, the device records time spent awake.

 The definition of sleep efficiency is the percentage of time we spend asleep while in bed.
-Time spent in bed not trying to sleep—while reading, for example, doesn’t count.
 You can calculate your sleep efficiency by dividing the time you’re asleep by the total time in bed.
 So, if you sleep for six out of eight hours in bed, your sleep efficiency is 75%.
 What’s a good score?
 Anything 85% or higher is considered “normal.”

 It is calculated by dividing the amount of time spent asleep (in minutes) by the total amount of time in bed (in minutes).